WICG/client-hints-infrastructure/README.md

 As mentioned before, we don't want the mechanism to be used to increase fingerprinting on the web.
-The hints that Client Hints provides should generally be available through Javascript APIs (see the "Privacy Considerations" section).
+The hints that Client Hints provides should generally be available through Javascript APIs (see the [Privacy Considerations](#privacy-considerations) section for more details).
 That means that for *active* resources (e.g. HTML), Client Hints does not increase the active fingerprinting surface.
 Those resources can already run scripts to exfiltrate that data, and Client Hints only provides them with a more convenient and performant way to do that, when that data is needed for content negotiation purposes.

 But, that also means that we don't want passive subresources (e.g. images) to be able to exfiltrate the same data, and we certainly don't want them to be